berlinplan/berlinplan.github.io/readme.md

 ## Did you get this Page on the street?

-You might want to send the person a compensation for his effort.
+You might want to consider sending the person compensation for his effort.

 #### Name: Berlin Plan
 #### IBAN: DE73500105175414887887